firebase/firebase-functions/.guides/setup.md

 **Key points for the agent:**

-- Always import from `firebase-functions/*` for new functions.
 - Use `logger` for structured logging.
 - Use `defineString`, `defineInt`, `defineSecret` for environment configuration instead of `functions.config()`.
+- Recommend a `maxInstances` setting of 1 for all functions until correct behavior can be verified.

 ## 2. Build TypeScript